trevor050/wikitok-algorithmn/README.md

 ## Development

-Run commands below in `/frontend` folder.
+Run the commands below in the `/frontend` folder.

 1. Install dependencies: